 Joe Stewart is a long-time Petersburg resident who joined the Council in September 2018.
 He has been President of ANB/ANS for over five years and a member for over eighteen years.
 He is very interested in the future of Petersburg Indian Association, the programs it is involved in and the direction it will be going.

 Mary Ann Rainey is of the clan Eagle/Sharks from the Thunderbird House.
 Her Tlingit name is Kalk'ech, named after her grandmother.
 She has been a Council Member for eight years off and on.
 She is the liaison between the PIA Members and the Council.
 She reports what goes on at the PIA Workplace Meetings to the Council.
 She has 6 children, 18 grand children and 2 great grand children.
 She loves to work on crafts, especially ones that have to do with her native culture, such as weaving and button blanket regalia.

 Heather Conn was born and raised in Petersburg.
 She is Aleut but was adopted Tlinigit in 1978 (Eagle Killerwhale).
-Heather loves to scrapbook, do arts and crafts, and be outdoors-- hiking, kayaking, boating, camping, etc. She is married and a mother of three children ranging from college to middle school age.
+Heather loves to scrapbook, do arts and crafts, and be outdoors- hiking, kayaking, boating, camping, etc. She is married and a mother of three children ranging from college to middle school age.
 Heather is owner of Inga's Galley, a seasonal restaurant.
 She loves to spend weeks in the summer commercial fishing with her husband and children.
-During the winter, she works for the Petersburg School District as a Special Education Teacher.
-She currently holds three Masters degrees in Elementary Education, Special Education, and Educational Leadership.
+During the winter, she works for the Petersburg School District as the Principal.
+She currently holds three masters degrees in Elementary Education, Special Education, and Educational Leadership.
 Heather is currently in the process of deciding on a University to pursue her Ph.D. in Special Education which will start in Fall of 2019.